astrohart/MFR/MFR.Expressions.Registry.Validators/README.md

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

-<a name='P-MFR-Expressions-Registry-Validators-Properties-Resources-Error_ExpressionPropertyIsNull'></a>
-### Error_ExpressionPropertyIsNull `property`

-##### Summary

-Looks up a localized string similar to Please initialize the value of the Metadata property before calling this method..

-<a name='P-MFR-Expressions-Registry-Validators-Properties-Resources-Error_RegistryKeyPathnameBlank'></a>
-### Error_RegistryKeyPathnameBlank `property`

-##### Summary

-Looks up a localized string similar to The specified expression's Registry key path is blank..

-<a name='P-MFR-Expressions-Registry-Validators-Properties-Resources-Error_RegistryKeyPathnameDoesNotStartWithValidHive'></a>
-### Error_RegistryKeyPathnameDoesNotStartWithValidHive `property`

-##### Summary

-Looks up a localized string similar to The specified expression's Registry key path must be the fully-qualified path, including the Registry hive (HKEY_CLASSES_ROOT etc)..

 <a name='P-MFR-Expressions-Registry-Validators-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`